 Research suggests that cannabis users who administer by vaporizer, rather than smoking, are less likely to report respiratory problems.
 In fact, a pilot study conducted with 18 healthy subjects using a Volcano vaporizer found that plasma levels and subjective experiences were comparable to those obtained when the cannabis was smoked.

 Choosing the right vaporizer can be a tricky matter.
 Part of my work at Tilray includes assessing new vaporization technologies, and despite a significant proliferation of new vaporizers, it’s all too rare to see real technological innovation in this area.
 Patients should ensure that vaporizers use medical-grade material, as off-gassing from industrial metals and plastics may prove to have negative health impacts in the long term.
 Reliability has also proven to be an issue in low cost devices.
-Tilray currently makes the DaVinci Ascent available to registered Tilray patients at a significant discount, and I’m not aware of a better value for a very high quality, reliable device.
+Tilray currently makes the Pax vaporizers available to registered Tilray patients.
+In addition, we also carry the Mighty Medic and Volcano Medic, the only approved medical vaporizers for the inhalative application of cannabinoids in Canada.